 For dessert, I suggested Divine Offering order the French Toast ($12.95).
 I raved about the soft, eggy toast, covered in honey caramel and topped with cold honey ice cream, and how the salty notes from the sauce and 14-month Comté cheese elevate this dessert to legendary status.
 Our server thoughtfully added a candle for the birthday girl.
 Divine Offering sat in quiet concentration, clearly delighted with each mouthful.

-The next day, after finishing my workout at the Eau Claire Athletic Club, Robert Jewel, the food and beverage manager at the Exchange, came up to me and asked how I liked Francine’s.
+The next day, after finishing my workout at the Eau Claire Athletic Club, Robert Jewell, the food and beverage manager at the Exchange, came up to me and asked how I liked Francine’s.
 Small world!
 It turns out he was the mystery diner.
 It seems you never quite know who might be sitting at the next table at Francine’s.

 Robert previously hosted TV’s A Is for Apple, worked with Chef Michael Allemeier, and oversaw several Concorde restaurants.
 I recognized Chef Allemeier’s name from my days in Vancouver, when he was the chef at Bishop’s, an upscale restaurant that was well out of my budget at the time.Robert also explained why I’m so obsessed with the Exchange’s chicken fingers and fries ($15 on the kids’ menu).
 He states the honey mustard poppyseed sauce is made from scratch, with all local ingredients.
 I also love the fries, which are clearly homemade and very potatoey.